virtualritz/nsi/README.md

 ## Getting Help

 I hang out on the [3Delight Discord server](https://discord.gg/MGtJx4q) (I have the same user name as on GitHub).
-Ask for me in the `#3delight-lobby` channel.
+Look for me in the `#3delight-lobby` channel.

 There is also a [3Delight Slack](https://join.slack.com/t/3delight/shared_invite/zt-eipakj10-lK84ZzUzWgDw0qJ3Z3KuOg) which has a dedicated, invitation only channel about ɴsɪ.
 If you have more advanced questions or want to add support for the ɴsɪ API/export to ɴsɪ to your renderer/DCC app/whatever ping me and I get you an invite.